SovnSkyrim/Aldrnari/README.md

 # How to start playing

 Once done with the MCMs, talk to the Dragon in front of you and choose a start.
-Or use the door to be welcomed in a lively Helgen.
+Or use the door to be welcomed in a lively Helgen. **IF CHOOSING YOUR START DOES NOT WORK, PLEASE SELECT UR CHOSEN START TWICE BY TALKING TO THE DRAGON AGAIN.** This is a known issue right now.

 In order to start the main quest, you will need to visit Helgen and rent a room at the new inn there with the dialogue option "I'd like to stay for a while.
 (Start Intro (XX gold))".
 Once you sleep in the room, a familiar scene unfolds before you.....
 IMPORTANT: Please sure you start the intro during the DAYTIME, not at night!!
 It will not work otherwise!

-You may want to use the command ```player.sae idlestaticposeastart``` to stop your character doing animations when using Racemenu.
-Just jump when you've got the control of your character to reset it.

-Please Note: Do NOT change sex or race with showracemenu after first confirming your character.
+Please note that this intro scene can be quite buggy at times, so if it does get stuck please try the following [Fix](https://cdn.discordapp.com/attachments/903208785919737927/969706134527172618/unknown.png)

+Alternatively it has also been reported that killing lokir using the console advances the Scene should he get stuck.

+## Updating

+If this Modlist receives an update, please check the Changelog before doing anything. **THE CHANGELOG WILL ALWAYS SPECIFICALLY MENTION IF A NEW SAVE IS REQUIRED, SO PLEASE CHECK IT FIRST.** Always backup your saves before updating.

+**Wabbajack will delete all files that are not part of the Modlist when updating!**

+This means that any additional mods you have installed on top of the Modlist will be deleted.
+Prefixing added mods with [NoDelete] as shown [here](https://cdn.discordapp.com/attachments/854794524302770216/984783333638692874/unknown.png) will keep Wabbajack from deleting them, but please keep [RULE 11](https://cdn.discordapp.com/attachments/854794524302770216/984782911045767188/unknown.png) in mind.
+Your saves will be kept, but please check each update changelog to see if the update is save compatible.
+Your downloads folder will not be touched!

+Updating is like installing.
+You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 ## FAQ